 Recognize Warning Signs

-Changes in Behavior/Appearance
+- Changes in mood

-Respond to a Student in Need
+Respond to Someone in Need

 Tips for responding